 “Clean lines and candlelight galore are the very definition of modern romance,” says Cassy Anderson, founder of Cassy Rose Events, who supports the use of candlelight for any modern affair.
 Glass votives in varying heights will give your candlelit tablescape plenty of dimension and diversity.

 Create a Custom Dance Floor

 For this Art Deco–inspired wedding, the couple decided on a geometric design for their custom dance floor.
-“Our bride was looking to create a day that resembled art deco elements,” says Melissa Cooper Wald, senior director of events at Major Food Group at The Seagram Building.
-A black-and-white color palette with touches of gold and metallic supplied the perfect atmosphere to this modern fête.
+"Our bride was looking to create a day that resembled art deco elements," says Melissa Cooper Wald, senior director of events at Major Food Group at The Seagram Building.
+A black-and-white color palette with touches of gold and metallic supplied the perfect atmosphere for this modern fête.